 What a fantastic day we have had!
 Thank you to all adults who supported staff on our trip.
 Reception should be very proud of themselves as their behaviour was fantastic and I am very proud.

 At the runway

 The children were in awe of this aeroplane.
 We learned about how the Concorde’s nose bends so the pilot can see during take off.
-Also as long as it looks it only held one hundred passengers.
+Also, even though it looks long it only held one hundred passengers.
 The children were impressed by its supersonic speed.

 We stepped onto an old Monarch aeroplane that has been chopped in half.
 Children were taught about the history of the aircraft.
-They had the chance to dress up as different occupations in the airport.
-Reception also went inside the cockpit and pretended to fly the aircraft whilst sitting in the captains and co-pilots chairs.
+They had the chance to dress up as people who have different jobs in the airport.
+Reception also went inside the cockpit and pretended to fly the aircraft whilst sitting in the captain’s and co-pilot’s chairs.